Madhan-I/100DaysofCloud/Journey/001/Readme.md

 ![s3](https://user-images.githubusercontent.com/55656091/88682923-dd421980-d110-11ea-8675-cb16b3011de0.JPG)

-Next Push the monolith build (conveniently located in the monolith directory) up to the Google Container Registry.
-There's a Dockerfile located in the ~/monotlith-to-microservices/monolith folder which you can use to build the application container.
+Next Push the monolith build up to the Google Container Registry.
+There's a Dockerfile located in the ~/monotlith-to-microservices/monolith folder which can be used to build the application container.

 You will have to run Cloud Build (in that monolith folder) to build it, then push it up to GCR.